cachier-cache/core/README.md

 	- delete command
 	- create a cli tool like redis
-	- create a frontend like akms with docs and a hosted server(http only) -->
+	- create a frontend like akms with docs and a hosted server(http only)
+	- dockerize this and publish to a image repository -->

 <!-- TODO: protocol buffers: